 - Practice: set up your shelter and test your stove/filter/headlamp at home.

-If you’re in the U.S., start with the U.S. Forest Service (or your local land manager) for current rules.
+If you’re in the U.S., start with the U.S. Forest Service camping guidance, then check the alerts and orders for your exact forest or grassland.
+Elsewhere, use the equivalent page from the local land manager.

 Solo Wild Camping Essentials